Global phase space structures in a model of passive descent: Detecting the terminal velocity manifold

 With a better understanding about the behavior of changes in fixed points, we turn our attention to the terminal velocity manifold.
 From the phase space of the system shown in the right panels of Figure \ref{fig:ExampleComp} (c, f, and i), we can observe several properties of the TVM.
 As mentioned in the introduction, the TVM is an example of an attracting normally hyperbolic invariant manifold \cite{wiggins2013normally}, meaning that at every point on the manifold, the eigenvalue of the linearized system normal to the manifold has a negative real part.
 Based on the properties of this structure, we employ a variety of methods to identify it.

-As all fixed points of the system lie along the TVM, we will investigate this structure as it relates to the stable and unstable manifolds of fixed points \cite{koon2008dynamical}.
-Additionally, as shown schematically in Figure \ref{fig:AttractingSubmanifold}, motion along the manifold is slower than motion onto the manifold, giving it the behavior of a slow manifold \cite{kuehn2016multiple}, so we will approximate it using the $v_z$-nullcline, which serves as a proxy to a critical manifold.
-As discussed in section \ref{ss:terminalVelocity}, the TVM acts as a barrier to transport in the velocity space, so we may employ a bisection method to find this structure.
-Finally, as the TVM is a globally attracting structure, we employ a method based on the attracting behavior of trajectories called the trajectory-normal repulsion factor \cite{haller_variational_2011}.
+All fixed points of the system lie along the TVM, we will investigate this structure as it relates to the stable and unstable manifolds of fixed points \cite{koon2008dynamical}.
+Additionally, as shown schematically in Figure \ref{fig:AttractingSubmanifold}, motion along the manifold is slower than motion onto the manifold, giving it the behavior of a slow manifold \cite{kuehn2016multiple}, so we will first approximate it using the $v_z$-nullcline, which serves as a proxy to a critical manifold.
+As discussed in Section \ref{ss:terminalVelocity}, the TVM acts as a barrier to transport in the velocity space, so we next employ a bisection method to find this structure.
+Finally, as the TVM is a globally attracting structure, we apply a method based on the attracting behavior of trajectories called the trajectory-normal repulsion rate \cite{haller_variational_2011,nave2019trajectoryfree}.